What We've Done

 Weekend Meal Bags for Zuni Elementary

-January 2022: Collected 65 pounds of single-serve food items for use in the Weekend Meal Bags
+2022: Continually collecting single-serve food items for use in the Weekend Meal Bags.

 This is our opportunity to help our neighborhood.
 Zuni Elementary has reached out to St. John's for weekend meal bags for 40 children each week.
 For a complete list of the pop-top, single-serve items we put in the weekend meal bags, click here.